 Writing is for me one of the most difficult and challenging tasks.
 Writing is a complex process, involving several steps that sometimes take days from start to finish.
 A bit like making sourdough bread.
 Starting to write is always the most difficult phase, because I know that once I am in the flow, I cannot be easily distracted.
 But to start, there are a few things that need to happen.
 I need to block a certain amount of time in my calendar; I need a (relatively) clean desk; I need to hide my smartphone; I need to have all my notes and materials organised in one folder, so I don’t have to search for anything online; and I need either complete silence or special focus music.
 If I start writing and I get interrupted after a few minutes, it takes another half an hour to get back to where I left it.

 From all distractions that can happen, two are are the most dangerous for me: the smartphone and food.
 I cannot remember how many times I told myself “I will start writing after I make this [insert recipe here]”.
 Or after I take a sneak peek at my email, in case anything urgent happened.
 Nothing that urgent ever happened.
-Not even once.
+Never.

 But the distractions in our lives are not the real issue to blame.
 There’s always a deeper root cause that we need to stop and pay attention to.